IDme/ID.me-WebVerify-SDK-Android/README.md

     ]
     ```
 - Replace the app scope in the [Scope class](me.id.webverify/app/src/main/java/me/id/meidwebverify/Scope.java) with the one defined for the application.
-## Results and Error Handling
-All results will be passed in the functions callbacks.

-## Internet Connectivity
-Internet connectivity is required, as the verification occurs through the device browser.

 ## License
 ```